N-R-K/Iosvmata/README.md

 ## What, Why, How?

-If you're like clean, "upright" looking fonts, then the chances are that you've come across [Iosevka][].
+If you like clean, upright looking fonts, then the chances are that you've come across [Iosevka][].
 You've probably also come across [PragmataPro][].

 Both of these fonts are great in their own right but they both suffer from one